What is Project Terrapin?

 Project Terrapin is a growing organization that supports habitat projects throughout the Barnegat Bay watershed.
 We reach over 6000 people annually.
 Project Terrapin uses research to develop sound conservation projects and educational initiatives.
-Check out the Project Terrapin Video by NJ Public Television (visit NJTVnews.org).
+We work with numerous schools throughout New Jersey and eastern Pennsylvania to promote diamondback terrapin research, conservation and education.
+An overview of Project Terrapin can be seen by viewing this video by NJ Public Television (visit NJTVnews.org).
 It aired on May 18, 2015...

 Dr. John Wnek

 John has worked with terrapins at Island Beach State Park and N. Sedge Island since 2002.
 He is Supervisor of Science and Research at the MATES School in Manahawkin, and coordinates research with the Save Barnegat Bay Student Grant Program.
 John is working on terrapin conservation projects as well as mentoring undergraduate students on various projects related to terrapins and other natural resources at Barnegat Bay, NJ.

 Laura has been working with us on projects including our terrapin pocket guide and electronic data forms.
 She also coordinates event and project information.
 Laura is working as a field researcher with NJ Fish and Wildlife.
 She is currently assisting with more Project Terrapin initiatives including our NOAA Crab Pot Recovery Project at Barnegat Bay, where she developed an electronic recording system for better data management.